October 15, 2019

 “Yes, but does hypnosis therapy work?”

 Stay with me.
 I will give you the answer you want.
-A brief overview of the online antecedents of Clinical Hypnotherapy will answer your question with surgical precision.
+A brief overview of the online antecedents of clinical hypnotherapy will answer your question with surgical precision.
 Then, I will answer the question you should ask yourself: WHAT ARE THE BENEFITS OF HYPNOSIS THERAPY?
 WILL IT WORK FOR ME?

-Theories about Clinical Hypnosis abound.
+Theories about clinical hypnosis abound.
 None is a fact.
 All are inconclusive.
-Some surprising and revealing truths answer the question, “Does Clinical Hypnosis work?
-And “How does Clinical Hypnosis Therapy work?”
+Some surprising and revealing truths answer the question, “Does clinical hypnosis work?
+And “How does clinical hypnosis therapy work?”

 “Hypnotists have special powers!”